Insulin lispro

 Insulin lispro, sold under the brand name Humalog among others, is a modified type of medical insulin used to treat type 1 and type 2 diabetes.
-It is used by injection under the skin or within an insulin pump.
+It is delivered subcutaneously either by injection or from an insulin pump.
 Onset of effects typically occurs within 30 minutes and lasts about 5 hours.
 Often a longer-acting insulin like insulin NPH is also needed.

 Common side effects include low blood sugar.
 Other serious side effects may include low blood potassium.
 Use in pregnancy and breastfeeding is generally safe.
 It works the same as human insulin by increasing the amount of glucose that tissues take in and decreasing the amount of glucose made by the liver.

 Insulin lispro was first approved for use in the United States in 1996.
-It is a manufactured form of human insulin where an amino acid has been switched.
-In 2020, it was the 71st most commonly prescribed medication in the United States, with more than 10million prescriptions.
+It is a manufactured analogue of human insulin where two amino acids have swapped positions.
+In 2023, it was the 84th most commonly prescribed medication in the United States, with more than 8 million prescriptions.
+It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Insulin lispro is used to treat people with type 1 diabetes or type 2 diabetes.
-People doing well on regular insulin should not generally be changed to insulin lispro.
+People doing well on short-acting insulin should not routinely be changed to insulin lispro, but may benefit from some advantages like flexibility and responsiveness.